howsoai/howso-docs/source/getting_started/terminology.rst

 that SHAP is an exact value of a model (which itself is just an approximation of the data) whereas robust contribution is an approximation of the feature importance of the relationships expressed in the data.

-.. _mda:
+.. _cac:

-MDA
+Case Accuracy Contributions (CAC)
 ---

-The *Mean Decrease in Accuracy* (MDA) of an Action Feature is mean decrease in accuracy of removing a feature.
-MDA units are on the same scale as the Action feature(s), and will be probabilities for categorical features.
+The *Case Accuracy Contributions* (CAC) of an Action Feature is mean decrease in accuracy of removing a feature.
+CAC units are on the same scale as the Action feature(s), and will be probabilities for catego

 .. _robust:

 Robust
 ------

-A feature or case contribution or MDA that is robust means that it is computed over the power set of possible combinations of features or cases, as approximated by a uniform distribution.
-For feature contributions, robust means it is an approximation to the well-known SHAP values.
+A feature or case contribution that is robust means that it is computed over the power set of possible combinations of features or cases, as approximated by a uniform distribution.
+For prediction contributions, robust means it is an approximation to the well-known SHAP values.

 .. _relavant_features: